Squish measurement and adjustment on 2 stroke engines

 6. Reassemble the engine.

-2. Remove the old cylinder gasket, if necessary, and then reassemble the cylinder WITHOUT THE CYLINDER BASE GASKET.
+2. Remove the old cylinder gasket, if necessary, and then reassemble the cylinder WITHOUT THE CYLINDER GASKET.
 Properly torque down the cylinder head nuts to the correct value for your engine.
 (Top 80 is 9 Nm.)

 3. Measure the squish per section "B" above steps 3-5.